josdejong/mathjs/lib/expression/step-solver/README.md

 ## BIG DETAILED TODO (in approx this order)

-SUBTRACTION SUPPORT

-- at beginning 'resolve' all unary minuses after addition signs
- - (say it's a step, but don't change anything)
-- then change all subtraction into unary minuses after addition signs
- - this is just internally - from now on always print "+ -" as "-"
-- make sure that all switch statements on operations support unary minus
-- make sure unary minus with a child that is symbol or constant is just treated like any other symbol or constant

 REFACTOR #3

-- make functions to check type of node
+- make functions to check type of node (done)
 - abstract polynomial terms into its own class, shouldn't have to deal with any args or other node attributes outside of the class (coefficient, exponent, symbol, nodes, constants, etc)